Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Components of Cyber Warfare

 Attacks represent the specific engagements within cyber warfare, akin to battles in traditional conflict.
 These can take various forms.
 For example, Advanced Persistent Threats (APTs) are a class of sophisticated, stealthy intrusions that persist over extended periods, such as an APT group infiltrating a financial system to siphon funds or gather intelligence \cite{alshamrani2019survey}.
 DDoS Attacks can overwhelm a network with traffic to render it unusable, often employed to disrupt critical services like online banking or government portals.
 In addition, Jamming Communications blocks or interferes with communication signals, potentially crippling military coordination or emergency response systems.

 Finally, tactics involve the specific methods and techniques used to execute these attacks.
 These are often guided by established frameworks like MITRE ATT\&CK \cite{strom2018mitre}, which provides detailed documentation of adversarial Techniques, Tactics, and Procedures (TTPs).
-For example, a cybercriminal group might use a phishing campaign to deliver malware (technique), followed by privilege escalation (tactic), to gain control over critical systems.
-By studying and leveraging frameworks like MITRE ATT\&CK, defenders can better anticipate and counteract these tactics, enhancing their resilience against evolving threats.
+For example, a cyber-criminal group might use a phishing campaign to deliver malware (technique), followed by privilege escalation (tactic), to gain control over critical systems.
+By studying and leveraging frameworks such as MITRE ATT\&CK, defenders can better anticipate and counter these tactics, enhancing their resilience against evolving threats.

 Together, these levels of cyber warfare form a cohesive system that enables actors to conduct complex and multifaceted campaigns, whether to defend against threats or to achieve offensive objectives.
 The interplay between these levels underscores the sophistication and high stakes of modern cyber conflicts.